DPD are terrible

 Delivery day two… Things get stranger.

-So furious as I was, DPD assigned us another hour-long delivery slot the next day.
+Unable to psychically detect my growing fury, DPD assigned us another hour-long delivery slot for the next day.
 Slightly later this time, the top end being at ~6:15pm.
-Again the slot passed without event.
+The slot cane and went without a single parcel being delivered.
+That’s when I started getting itchy.
+I started looking out the window at every possible van noise.

-I was getting itchy at about 6pm and started looking out the window at every possible van noise.
 Even I think this is odd behaviour for a grown man, but that’s what I do when I want something delivered.

 What the hell is going on?

-So that night I checked the online tracking again.
+Later that night I checked the online tracking again.
 No lies this time but the parcel was tracked back to depot.

 There are two contact options.
 I wanted an immediate answer so I gave them a call.
 Unfortunately their 0844-number seemed to be exclusively by a rather bossy automated voice who was very reluctant to put me through to a real person.
 After about five minutes of just swearing at her, she buckled with something along the lines of “it seems like you’re having problems, if you want to speak to a real person press #”.
 So I did.